BA in French & Linguistics

 - CAS LF 504 History of French

 - CAS LF/LX 506 Topics in French Linguistics

 Two additional electives

-- One course in French linguistics (listed above), general linguistics (CAS LX courses at or above the 400 level), sociolinguistics (CAS AN 521); or other linguistics course with advisor approval
+- One course in French linguistics (listed above), general linguistics (CAS LX courses at or above the 400 level), or sociolinguistics (CAS AN 521); or another linguistics course with advisor approval

 - One additional French course at the CAS LF 300 level or above in the area of advanced language, linguistics, culture, film, or literature; options include courses taken abroad, with advisor approval

 Study Abroad Opportunities

 Students may take courses to fulfill their language requirement, toward a French major or minor, or toward the joint major in French & Linguistics, in the Boston University Study Abroad and Internship Programs in Grenoble and Paris.
 In Grenoble, students enroll in intensive language courses and in university courses covering a broad curriculum.
 The BU center in Paris offers an Internship Program running throughout the year.
 Students in the Paris Internship Program take three courses at the center followed by an internship placement with accompanying academic work.